 The film was clearly shot and edited very quickly, and fans of the genre have noticed that the military vehicle shots are taken straight out of earlier monster films, in particular Toho's War of the Gargantuas (1968) which is where this convoy of Jeeps comes from.

 The Jeeps carry mostly "maser" weapons, from which soldiers with white gloves can fire blasts of amplified electromagnetic radiation.
-One of the Jeeps has an unusual feature in the form of some kind of streamlining or perhaps canvas, stretched over the cowl.
+One of the Jeeps has an unusual feature in the form of some kind of fairing stretched over the cowl.
 Unfortunately it's difficult to see; one frame provides a slightly closer look (30K JPEG).

 Return to The CJ-3B in the Movies.